 And I can safely say a lot more clicked into place watching this version than Olivier’s handsome 1948 film.
 How much of that is due to watching a filmed version of the play for the second time in less than a week, and how much of that is simply testament to Branagh’s excellent production and staging, is tough to say.
 But I must have uttered “OHHhhh” a dozen times.
 Ironies and mirrored character arcs really stood out this second time through.
 For example: no fewer than three wayward sons are seeking vengeance for sins against their father in very different ways.
 Me: “OHHhhh.”

 It is frankly an overwhelming adaptation, but in a good way.
-Hamlet’s story is a tapestry of men and women and institutions reckoning with death and their role in the world.
+Hamlet’s story is a tapestry of men and women and institutions reckoning with death.
 The characters are in an ongoing struggle between performance and inner truth.
 And it’s all set here in an opulent and disorienting palace: Patterns of black and white like the columns of Siena Cathedral have a dizzying effect, just as Hamlet is existentially disoriented.
 The film’s real tour de force is the set design of the palace hall: a mirror-bound space in which half the mirrors are secret compartments; schemes and revelations and turmoil take place in the main hall and just as consequentially in these side corridors, as if the setting is a metaphor for Hamlet’s brain and its digressions and multitudes.

 Branagh’s direction is arch and dramatic, occasionally dipping into flamboyance.
 But it is overall quite appealing and well-earned: Hamlet is certainly not a subdued narrative, so Branagh’s over-the-top canted angles and close-ups and general visual aggressiveness is quite apt.
 That said, there is the occasional off-putting showiness or ugliness, none sticking out worse than the obvious green screen just before the intermission.